ourhomeapp/eslint-config/README.md

 # @ourhomeapp/eslint-config-ourhome

-ESLint config for web + react-dom based projects
+ESLint config for web + react-dom based projects, based on Airbnb, with TypeScript support.